-The GNU General Public License, often shortened to GNU GPL (or simply GPL), is the most commonly used free software license.
+The GNU General Public License is the most commonly used free software license, often shortened to GNU GPL (or simply GPL).

 One of the basic tenets of the GPL is that anyone who acquires the software must make it available to anyone else under the same licensing agreement.

-Richard Stallman created the GPL in order to protect GNU software from being made proprietary.
-The four main core beliefs of the GPL are:
+Richard Stallman created the GPL to protect GNU software from being made proprietary.
+The four central core beliefs of the GPL are:

-- You have the freedom to study how the program works and functions.
+- The freedom to study how the program works and functions.

 - You have the right to redistribute copies to others.

-- You are allowed to improve and modify the program or software and release your improvements to the public so the whole community benefits.
+- You can improve and modify the program or software and release your improvements to the public so the whole community benefits.

 WordPress and GPL

 As mentioned above, WordPress benefits a lot from the GPL license.
-If WordPress wasn’t released under the GPL, it wouldn’t be the most popular CMS software today.
+That is one of the main reasons WordPress is the most popular CMS software today.

-Thanks to the GPL, WordPress files were released to the public.
-As a result, developers from around the world started to study the code, modify it, and improve it.
+Thanks to the GPL, the public can access all WordPress files.
+As a result, developers worldwide started studying the code, modifying it, and improving it.

 A big, vibrant community started to form around WordPress.
-That created hype and caused more people to join and try the software.
+As a result, it created hype and caused more people to join and try the software.

-Today, over 36% of the world’s websites were built using WordPress.
-It is an unbelievable number that is made possible only thanks to the fact the WordPress was released under the GPL.
+Over 36% of the world’s websites use WordPress as their CMS platform.
+It is an unbelievable number only possible thanks to WordPress is GPL.

-WordPress is by far the most commonly used and most popular CMS (Content Management System) platform and has over 60% market share.
+Moreover, WordPress is the most popular CMS (Content Management System) platform and has over 60% market share.

-Even though all the other CMS platforms were created around the same time that WordPress was created, they’re not being under the GPL held them back and let WordPress open up a big gap in usage and popularity.
+Even though all the other CMS platforms were created around the same time as WordPress, not being under the GPL held them back and let WordPress open up a significant gap in usage and popularity.

-Matt Mullenweg, the co-founder of WordPress, is one of the biggest promoters of the GPL in the world.
-He stated multiple times before that ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘
+Matt Mullenweg, the co-founder of WordPress, is one of the world’s most prominent promoters of GPL.
+He repeatedly stated, ‘If WordPress were a country, our Bill of Rights would be the GPL because it protects our core freedoms.‘

-Matt himself knows and believes that in order for the software to thrive, it must be released under the GPL.
+Matt himself knows and believes that for the software to thrive, you should release it under the GPL.
 That is why they protect their Bill of Rights and live by it.

-Much of WordPress’ competition that was not published under the GPL simply vanished and died over the years.
-They didn’t have enough users to keep their heads above water.
+Many of WordPress’ competitors that are not GPL vanished and died over the years.
+That happened because they didn’t have enough users to keep their heads above water.

 GPL and Ethics